Supervisor/supervisor/README.txt

   'environment' -- A list of key/value pairs in the form "KEY=val,KEY2=val2" that will be placed in the supervisord process' environment (and as a result in all of its child process' environments).
+This option can include the value '%(here)s', which expands to the directory in which the supervisord configuration file was found.
 Default: none.  **Note** that subprocesses will inherit the environment variables of the shell used to start "supervisord" except for the ones overridden here and within the program's "environment" configuration stanza.
 See "Subprocess Environment" below.

   'identifier' -- The identifier for this supervisor process, used by the RPC interface.
 Default: 'supervisor'.